 Definition

 COGS represents the direct costs incurred to produce or acquire goods sold during a specific accounting period.
-It includes expenses such as raw materials, direct labor, and manufacturing overheads.
+It includes materials, direct labor, and production overheads.
+Under IAS 2 – Inventories, the valuation of inventory and COGS must reflect the cost of bringing goods to their present location and condition, ensuring accurate matching of costs with revenues.

 Formula for COGS

-The cost of goods sold is calculated as follows:
+The standard formula for calculating cost of goods sold is:

 COGS = Opening Inventory + Purchases – Closing Inventory